italomaia/flask-empty-compose/README.md

 load.
 Each has a minimal preset adequate to its name.

 - **dev** use during development; it creates containers with development adequate configuration;
-- **sta** or stage, creates containers with configuration very similiar to production and are adequate for testing;
+- **tst** or testing, creates containers with configuration very similiar to production and are adequate for testing;
 - **prd** or production, creates containers that can run in production environment, that is, point to live data, do any necessary optimization and security checks needed;